curityio/example-python-openid-connect-client/README.md

 $ python app.py
 ```

-Flask will start a web server listening on all interfaecs that can be used for demo purposes.
+Flask will start a web server listening on all interfaces that can be used for demo purposes.
 The webserver will use HTTPS with a certificate for localhost.
 Browse to https://localhost:5443 to see the app.

 ## Dependencies